 3. Architectural Inspiration & Style

 Dover House is a love letter to Victorian architecture, with a modern twist.
-The designers have taken their cues from the building’s rich history, preserving its character while bringing it firmly into the 21st century.
+The designers have taken their cues from the building’s rich history, preserving its character while integrating contemporary luxury.

-The exterior maintains its classic Victorian charm, with its imposing brick façade and ornate detailing.
-But step inside, and you’re transported to a world of contemporary luxury.
-The interiors are all about clean lines, open spaces, and high-end finishes.
+The exterior maintains its classic Georgian charm, with its imposing brick façade and ornate detailing, restored following RIBA conservation guidelines.
+Step inside, and you’re transported to a world of clean lines, open spaces, and high-end finishes.

 4. Where is Dover House located?